 - Useful Contacts

 Bison on the Prairie © U.S. Fish and Wildlife Service Headquarters

-Iowans have also embraced change in certain areas, which is a boon for visitors.
+Iowans have also embraced innovation in various areas.
 An initiative to plant alternative crops has resulted in a fledgling wine industry.
 Today, travellers can explore three different wine trails.
-At the famous Iowa State Fair, the tradition of sculpting a cow from butter remains, but it has been joined by a line-up of the latest rock 'n roll stars.
+At the famous Iowa State Fair, the tradition of sculpting a cow from butter remains, but it has been joined by a line-up of the well-known musicians.
 Along the Mississippi River, visitors can choose between watching the sunset from the stands at a minor-league baseball game in Davenport and trying their luck aboard a luxury riverboat casino in Dubuque.

-For a real taste of America, visitors should head to the Hawkeye State during a presidential election year to witness some good old-fashioned stumping.
-The Iowa caucus is the country's first major electoral event for candidates seeking their parties' nomination, so contenders (one the future US president) usually make numerous appearances at local diners and town halls, lead parades, host barbecues, even clamber atop bales of hay to address voters.
-Around the 4th of July, campaigning reaches a fever pitch.
+For a real taste of America, travellers should head to the Hawkeye State during a presidential election year to witness some good old-fashioned stumping.
+The Iowa caucus is the country's first major electoral event for candidates seeking their parties' nomination.
+Thus contenders, one of which is the future US president, make numerous appearances at local diners and town halls, lead parades, host barbecues, even clamber atop bales of hay to address voters.
+Around the 4th of July, campaigning reaches a fever pitch, not to be missed.